 Now who will she turn to?
 Self-pity enters the mix, making the existing anger boil.
 Maybe uncertainty: perhaps the picture was from before, and she’s blowing this whole thing out of proportion.
 Self-doubt flexes its muscles.

-When should we hear about this toxic cocktail of emotion?
+When should we hear about this toxic cocktail of emotion in storytelling?
 When Eileen explodes at her best friend, maybe thrusting a phone open to the damning pics in her face?
 That’s just part of a much bigger story that’s been unfolding inside Eileen since she was hurt.
 All of this is to explain a very simple concept that I hope more writers take to heart:

 Especially when you’re writing a scene that calls for big emotions, focus less on the scene itself, and more on peppering in the lead-up to it, which usually happens in interiority.
 Tension and anticipation.
 The power you have to build something up shouldn’t be taken for granted.